top of page

 About

 I am a climate scientist interested in the physical mechanisms of extreme weather, and how these mechanisms respond to climate variability and change.
-I value effective science communication and look forward to opportunities to share my findings with diverse audiences - from fellow climate scientists, to stakeholders, and to the general public.
+I value effective science communication and look forward to opportunities to share my findings with diverse audiences - from fellow climate scientists, to stakeholders, to the general public.

 In June 2024, I started as a National Science Foundation AGS Postdoctoral Research Fellow working with John Abatzoglou at the University of California, Merced, where I am researching thunderstorm precipitation in the western U.S. I recently completed my Ph.D. at Washington State University under a NASA FINESST fellowship.
 My dissertation research focused on understanding the physical drivers and impacts of dry thunderstorms in the western U.S., which are a major ignition source of wildfires.
 I am also fascinated by temperature extremes, and I am currently researching the record-breaking heatwave that occurred in Mexico and Texas during the summer of 2023.